 The Group Internal Model Policy sets out the overarching principles and governance of the internal model.
-The Group Policy on Model Change sets out the principles and governance for managing the development of the model and the Group Internal Model Validation Policy sets out the principles and governance for the independent validation of the use and development of the internal model and requires that each module is validated at least every year for the annual SCR calculation or whenever there is a major model change with impact on the SCR or a significant change in the risk profile.
+The Group Policy on Model Change sets out the principles and governance for managing the development of the model and the Group Internal Model Validation Policy sets out the principles and governance for the independent validation of the use and development of the internal model.